qd29/SCIP/usage_instructions.md

 # SCIP Usage Instructions
 **This corresponds to Supplementary Text 1 of the SCIP paper.**

 **When using SCIP for the first time, please follow the <a href='https://github.com/qd29/SCIP/blob/main/setup_instructions.md'>SCIP Setup Instructions</a> for initial setup steps.** This instruction assumes that all setup steps have been successfully completed.
-We use `./` to denote the directory created for SCIP in the SCIP Setup Instructions.
+We use `./` to denote the directory created for SCIP in the <a href='https://github.com/qd29/SCIP/blob/main/setup_instructions.md'>SCIP Setup Instructions</a>.

 Prerequisites: